MontealegreLuis/api-problem/README.md

   .build());
 ```

-The example above would be represented as JSON as follows.
+The example above would be represented as a JSON response as follows.

 ```json
 {